Landlock: unprivileged access control

 Bind mounts and OverlayFS

-Landlock enables to restrict access to file hierarchies, which means that these access rights can be propagated with bind mounts (cf. Shared Subtrees) but not with Overlay Filesystem.
+Landlock enables restricting access to file hierarchies, which means that these access rights can be propagated with bind mounts (cf. Shared Subtrees) but not with Overlay Filesystem.

 A bind mount mirrors a source file hierarchy to a destination.
 The destination hierarchy is then composed of the exact same files, on which Landlock rules can be tied, either via the source or the destination path.
 These rules restrict access when they are encountered on a path, which means that they can restrict access to multiple file hierarchies at the same time, whether these hierarchies are the result of bind mounts or not.

 An OverlayFS mount point consists of upper and lower layers.
-These layers are combined in a merge directory, result of the mount point.
-This merge hierarchy may include files from the upper and lower layers, but modifications performed on the merge hierarchy only reflects on the upper layer.
-From a Landlock policy point of view, each OverlayFS layers and merge hierarchies are standalone and contains their own set of files and directories, which is different from bind mounts.
+These layers are combined in a merge directory, and that merged directory becomes available at the mount point.
+This merge hierarchy may include files from the upper and lower layers, but modifications performed on the merge hierarchy only reflect on the upper layer.
+From a Landlock policy point of view, all OverlayFS layers and merge hierarchies are standalone and each contains their own set of files and directories, which is different from bind mounts.
 A policy restricting an OverlayFS layer will not restrict the resulted merged hierarchy, and vice versa.
 Landlock users should then only think about file hierarchies they want to allow access to, regardless of the underlying filesystem.

 Inheritance